gryphonshafer/dest/README.md

 Let's also say that you have a database that undergoes schema changes as features are developed, and you have various system activities like the installation of libraries or other applications.
-Then let's also say the team braches, works on stuff, shares those branches, reverts, merges, etc. And also from time to time you want to go back in time a bit so you can reproduce a bug.
+Then let's also say the team branches, works on stuff, shares those branches, reverts, merges, etc. And also from time to time you want to go back in time a bit so you can reproduce a bug.
 Maintaining the database state and the state of the system across all that activity can be problematic. dest tries to solve this in a very simple way, letting you be able to deploy, revert, and verify to any point in time in the development history.

-Using dest for production deployment, provisioning, or configuration management is not advised.
-Use something like Ansible et al instead.
-Ansible (or whatever CM tool you prefer) can use dest to perform some actions.
+Note that using dest for production deployment, provisioning, or configuration management is not advised.
+Use a full-featured configuration management tool instead.

 # COMMANDS